wszhang-econ/NNRPanel/README.md

 ## Details

 NNRPanel is designed for panel data, and support for network data will be added soon.
-The package supports both logistic and Poisson models.
+The package supports linear, logistic, Probit, and Poisson models.
 It also provides a data-driven tuning-parameter selection method and a simple procedure for determining the number of factors.

 ### Key Functionality